Couleslaw/Project-L/docs/index.md

 ## User Guide

-The [user guide](./UserDocs/index) explains the rules and how to play the game.
+The [User Guide](./UserDocs/index) explains the rules and how to play the game.

 ## Functional Specification

-The [functional specification](./FunctionDocs/index) details all features and behavior of the game from a user's perspective.
+The [Functional Specification](./FunctionDocs/index) details all features and behavior of the game from a user's perspective.

 ## Technical Documentation